 And when the project transitions from one stage to the next one, the previous stage is reviewed and updated.
 The project manager evaluates the overall performance, checks if there are any risks to the project, if it is on track in general, and if there are any lessons that can be learned and incorporated moving forward.
 Plan the project in advanced task planner.

 This next principle defines the involvement of the project board in the project life cycle.

-Normally, the project board would not be involved in the daily project management operations.
+Normally, the project board would not be involved in managing the team’s daily planners or project management operations as a whole.
 Their role is to help identify and approve the project’s scope, cost, and timeframe.
 Everything else is delegated to the project manager who is also dealing with the majority of project risks and issues.